Skip to main content

 • /model persists a new model value for the current provider

-• /connect saves another provider, but the active session keeps using the client that was already created
+• /connect saves another provider and updates currentProvider in the config file, but the active session keeps using the existing client until you run /provider <name> or restart

 Good prompts for exploration